 More than fifty lawyers participate in College-sponsored programming each year, enabling students to learn about specific practice areas in law as they begin to make career decisions.
 Learn more about exploring careers in law.

 Law School Visits

 Law school admissions representatives from around the country visit each fall to help students learn more about specific schools.
-In addition, through the “A Day in the Life” trip across the Midway each year, students are given the opportunity to attend a law school class at the University of Chicago Law School, ask questions of an admissions representative, and visit with current students.
+In addition, through UChicago Law School’s Open House each year, students are given the opportunity to attend a law school class ask questions of an admissions representative, and visit with current students.

-The program holds skill-building seminars throughout the year to encourage students’ professional development.
-In the past, UChicago Careers in Law has held a legal research seminar taught by the University of Chicago Law School librarians to jumpstart students’ knowledge of legal sources and research techniques.
+Skill-building workshops and seminars are held throughout the year to encourage students’ professional development.
+UCIL conducts a legal research and writing seminar taught by the U Chicago Law School librarians and the UCIL Program Director to jumpstart students’ knowledge of legal resources, research techniques, and legal memo writing.

-Through programs like the Jeff Metcalf Internship Program and the Alumni Board of Governors Externship Program, students have the opportunity to work with and learn from working lawyers.
-In the past four years, College-sponsored, law-related internships have almost doubled, and range from major law firms to public defenders’ offices to federal agencies.
-Students can also consult with the Program Director on applying for law-related jobs and internships.
+Through programs like the Jeff Metcalf Internship Program and the Job Shadowing Program, students have the opportunity to work with and learn from working lawyers.
+College-sponsored and employer-sponsored, law-related internships range from major law firms to public defenders’ offices to federal agencies.
+Students who locate unpaid internships on their own can apply for Career Advancement internship grants.
+Students can consult with a UCIL adviser on identifying and applying for law-related jobs and internships.

 Each year UCIL organizes at least three treks in Chicago and other cities that highlight law schools and a variety of employers, from large law firms to government offices and nonprofits and from judges to public defenders, in those cities.
 Students gain experience in what the practice of law entails and make valuable connections with alumni and other attorneys.

 Stay up to date on UCIL events, programs, and job/internship opportunities by joining the listhost.